prove-ai/observability-pipeline/docs/guides/deployment-profiles.md

 - Central Prometheus scraping multiple clusters
 - Kubernetes clusters with existing Prometheus Operator

+**⚠️ TODO:** May be removed.
+Kubernetes testing and validation required.

 - Organizations with standardized Prometheus deployments

 ---